 Having a child is one of the most magical times of your life, if not the most magical.
 But just when you thought it would be easy and fun picking out baby names for your bundle of joy, somehow it’s turned into a headache.
-Maybe the pressure of naming someone is weighing too heavy on your mind, or worse – your partner hates all the ones that you love!
+Maybe the pressure of naming someone is weighing too heavy on your mind?
+Or worse, your partner hates all the ones that you love or vice versa!
 So what do you do if you’re struggling, or find yourself in a stalemate situation?
-We’ve pulled together eight tips that’ll hopefully make the process a little easier!
+We’ve pulled together eight tips that’ll hopefully make the process a little easier.

-This is a great starting point for parents to be.
-Use a baby book or baby name app (like Baby Names where you can search over 30,000 options) to help get you started, but it’ll show where both of you are at in terms of ideas.
+This is a great starting point for parents-to-be.
+Use a baby book or baby name app (like Baby Names where you can search over 30,000 options) to help get you started.
+It’ll also show where both of you are at in terms of ideas.

-Once you have your lists in place, cross-reference with each other to see if you have any matches to help create a shortlist.
-You can rely on good old pen and paper for this, but there is an awesome app dubbed “the Tinder of baby names” which can also do the same thing.
-The simply-called Babyname can be downloaded on iOS and Android and allows both you and your partner to make your own list of what you like.
-You can then see each other’s lists and swipe right if you like, and left if you don’t!
+Once you have your lists, cross-reference with each other to see if there are any matches to help create a shortlist.
+You can rely on good old pen and paper for this but there is an awesome app dubbed “the Tinder of baby names” which can also do the same thing digitally.
+The simply-called Babyname can be downloaded on iOS and Android and allows both you and your partner to make your own log of what you like.
+You can then see each other’s ideas and swipe right if you like and left if you don’t!
 You’ll be left with a combination of approved names (along with their meanings) to help you narrow down the options.

 There is no right or wrong answer here but there are some things to consider, like:

 - Will the name grow with the child?